MX23RW : Monday, March 10 14:46:11| >> :120:4343:4343:

 What high-profile deals could take place this summer?

-Arguably the biggest deal has already been completed this summer, and without a penny spent on a transfer fee, as Real Madrid have confirmed that Kylian Mbappe will join the club for free when his contract at Paris Saint-Germain expires at the end of June.
+Arguably the biggest deal has already been completed this summer, and without a penny spent on a transfer fee, as Real Madrid have completed the signing of Kylian Mbappe, who has joined from Paris Saint-Germain and scored on his competitive debut in the UEFA Super Cup win over Atalanta BC on August 14.

 Kylian Mbappe future - Click here for more stories